PayloadDev/react-at-rest/docs/store.md

 **returns: String**

-###denormalizeResource()
+###parseResource()

 ```
-denormalizeResource(
+parseResource(
   Object data
 )
 ```

-* hook for denormalizing the returned singular data into the format expected by the application
+* hook for parsing the returned singular data into the format expected by the application
 * when overriding, return the modified data
 * `data`: the raw JSON object returned by the API

 **returns: Object**

-###denormalizeAll()
+###parseAll()

 ```
-denormalizeAll(
+parseAll(
   Object data
 )
 ```

-* hook for denormalizing the returned index data into the format expected by the application
+* hook for parsing the returned index data into the format expected by the application
 * when overriding, return the modified data
 * `data`: the raw JSON object returned by the API